ozieblo-michal/stock-project-python/README.md

 # stock-project-python
-K-means classification of listed companies to economic sectors based on the price movement.
+K-means classification of listed companies to economic sectors based on the price movement and visualization of price and stock volume changes (different algorythms and the dashboard in the future).
+Sample results below.

 ### K-means:
 This clustering algorithm seeks to partition a set of points into K sets (clusters) such that the points in each cluster tend to be near each other.